 Why I love them aside from their nutritional benefits is their ability to mimic an egg in baking when mixed with water.
 Don’t mistake me, chai mixed with water is never going to make a poached egg or an omelette but used in baking they are incredible.
 They keep the cakes moist and soft.

-Lucama gives the cake a wonderful caramel flavour, without the heady sweetness.
-Lucama of course is another South American super food, which provides 14 essential trace elements.
+Lucuma gives the cake a wonderful caramel flavour, without the heady sweetness.
+Lucuma of course is another South American superfood, which provides 14 essential trace elements.

 It helps our skin to heal as well as helping with its anti ageing process.

 A great way to celebrate the summer ripe apricot, other than eating them raw, is poaching them and serving them as a compliment to an almond cake.
 Almonds are an apricots culinary friend, so here is a recipe marrying the two with a super food twist.
 Find the recipe here